Code-Institute-Submissions/Danpr1984-Analytical-Purchase.Order_AprResub/README.md

   buy too much.
 In both cases there are costs attached with having a wrong purchasing strategy.
 We have created an analytical tool that will help you calculate your orders in a more accurate way.
 Tell us how many guests you are expecting and how much product you have on hand and we will suggest you how you need to order.

   I have personally experienced this since I am currently owner of three restaurant businesses.
 They all have a management team and a kitchen head and constantly they get the ordering incorrectly.
 This only affects businesses and clients in general.
-This is where I thought this could be a good idea.
+This is why I thought this could be a good idea.

  ![VIEWPORTS!](assets/images/multiple-devices.png)